Communist state: Institutions

 Communist states share similar institutions, which are organised on the premise that the communist party is a vanguard of the proletariat and represents the long-term interests of the people.
 The doctrine of democratic centralism, developed by Vladimir Lenin as a set of principles to be used in the internal affairs of the communist party, is extended to society at large.
 According to democratic centralism, the people must elect all leaders, and all proposals must be debated openly, but once a decision has been reached, all people have a duty to account to that decision.
 When used within a political party, democratic centralism is meant to prevent factionalism and splits.
 When applied to an entire state, democratic centralism creates a one-party system.
 The constitutions of most communist states describe their political system as a form of democracy.
 They recognise the sovereignty of the people as embodied in a series of representative parliamentary institutions.
-Such states do not have a separation of powers and instead have one national legislative body (such as the Supreme Soviet in the Soviet Union), which is bestowed with unitary power and is often defined as the supreme state organ of power.
-Unitary power means that the legislature has the power of the judiciary, legislature and executive but chooses to delegate these powers to other institutions.
+Such states do not have a separation of powers and instead have one national legislative body (such as the Supreme Soviet in the Soviet Union), which is bestowed with Unified power and is often defined as the supreme state organ of power.
+Unified power means that the supreme state organ of power (SSOP) holds unlimited state power, but per the division of labour of state organs it delegates these powers through the communist state constitution to the supreme executive and administrative organ, supreme judicial organ, the supreme procuratorial organ, and other organs it deems necessary.